schappim/mBot-Gitbook/section-3-chapter-15-motor-control.md

 In this chapter you will learn:

-* How to program the mBot to move forward
+* How to program the mBot to move forwards
 * What is the meaning of the speed values
 * How to re-execute a program